mattnwa/leaderboard-meteor/README.md

 # Player Leaderboard built with the Meteor JavaScript framework.
+# - App is running at http://mattnwa-leaderboard.meteor.com/ - Check it out!
 Meteor is a cutting-edge framework that makes it easy to create real-time web applications with nothing but JavaScript.
 Built on top of Node.js, it’s a fantastic framework for beginner web developers, while also being powerful enough that you won’t find yourself reaching its limits anytime soon.